BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-Summer-Recap.markdown

 ![TLM Museum at the Baldwin house](/assets/posts/Museum.jpg){:class="article-img-medium"}

-*Shown on the left, is a very early rendition of the museum with a lot of items missing.
+*Shown above, is a very early rendition of the museum with a lot of items missing.
 Some standouts in the museum are the Woody dolls, Bev Bos letters, Emma’s paintings, Lefolg flag, as well as Ike’s maze that he created back in 2019.
 Since then, countless items have been added such as metal pieces that we’ve used to dig things out of the ground, A Leftist Men cardboard cutout, the Free Time script, and countless more items with many more to come.*

 Summer was coming to a close for The Leftist Men, or three of them at least.
 Benny suggested that everyone go camping together as a big end-of-summer event.
 The Leftist Men and everyone else gathered together with about a week left of summer and drove to Foresthill and enjoyed a two day camping trip.
 Unfortunately, Evan could not attend this trip due to prior commitments, but he was there in my heart.
 The trip went very well overall, everyone got along and each night ended around the campfire, talking, joking, and making smores.